neongreen/artyom.me/learning-racket-2.md

     than a year I'll write and open-source some medium-sized project in Racket.
 (And, of course, I'll be documenting the process.)

+    *(An update from 2 years after: the promise has been totally broken.)*

   * I need not say anything about macros at this point, do I.

   * This part turned out to be both shorter and more tangled than the